forestdb/forestdb.org/models/hii-generics.md

 ~~~
 To independently examine the effect of manipulating threshold prior, we assumed a uniform prevalence prior while varying the threshold prior.

 We defined generics by a simple threshold semantics as implemented by the original model.
-Literal listener (L0), speaker (S1), pragmatic listener (L1), and pragmatic speaker (S2) perform the same computations with that of the original model except pragmatic listener (L1) samples a threshold prior from informative threshold prior instead of a uniform threshold prior.
+Literal listener (L0), speaker (S1), pragmatic listener (L1), and pragmatic speaker (S2) perform the same computations as that of the original model except pragmatic listener (L1) samples a threshold prior from an informative threshold prior instead of a uniform threshold prior.

 ~~~~
 ///fold: